How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 Write Your Nonprofit Bylaws

 Bylaws serve as your organization’s operating manual, outlining rules and procedures for governance.
-Ohio law mandates creating bylaws within 90 days of incorporation.
+Ohio law mandates creating bylaws within 90 days of incorporation, as specified by Nolo on forming a nonprofit corporation in Ohio.
 These documents must address:

 Core Operational Elements: